20lives/dmote/doc/options.md

 An offset in mm from the middle of the north wall of the selected key, at ground level, to the middle of the base of the back plate block.

+### Section `leds`

+Support for light-emitting diodes in the case walls.

+#### Parameter `include`

+If `true`, cut slots for LEDs out of the case wall, facing the space between the two halves.

+#### Parameter `amount`

+The number of LEDs.

+#### Parameter `housing-size`

+The length of the side on a square profile used to create negative space for the housings on a LED strip.
+This assumes the housings are squarish, as on a WS2818.
+The negative space is not supposed to penetrate the wall, just make it easier to hold the LED strip in place and direct its light.
+With that in mind, feel free to exaggerate by 10%.

+#### Parameter `emitter-diameter`

+The diameter of a round hole for the light of an LED.

+#### Parameter `interval`

+The distance between LEDs on the LED strip.
+You may want to apply a setting slightly shorter than the real distance, since the algorithm carving the holes does not account for wall curvature.

 ### Parameter `tweaks`

 Additional shapes.
 This is usually needed to bridge gaps between the walls of the finger and key clusters.